-Initial cohort to begin January 2021.
+Initial cohort to begin Fall 2021.

 Our DHSc in Population Health is designed for working professionals who are determined to transform the healthcare system.
 This cohort-based program is small, interactive and focused on creating a community of practice among the participants as they develop their knowledge and skills.

 This 3-year cohort-based program combines the best of online content delivery, while also providing students with intensive mentoring, coaching and soft skills practice in face-to-face sessions with some of the best and bightest minds from across the country.